Institute of Engineering and Technology

-The Institute of Engineering and Technology, Lucknow (IET, Lucknow) is a state government-funded technical institute in Lucknow, Uttar Pradesh, India.
+Institute of Engineering and Technology, Lucknow (IET, Lucknow) is a state government-funded technical institute in Lucknow, Uttar Pradesh, India.
 It is a constituent college of Dr. A.P.J.
 Abdul Kalam Technical University (erstwhile Uttar Pradesh Technical University).
-It is popularly known as " Engineering College" in Lucknow.
-Undergraduate admissions until 2020 were being done through the Uttar Pradesh State Entrance Examinations SEE-UPTU, also known as UPSEE.
-From the session 2021-2022, Joint Entrance Examination – Main (JEE-MAIN) conducted by the National Testing Agency (NTA) replaced the UPSEE for future BTech (First Year) admissions in the College.

-About
+History

 IET was established by the government of Uttar Pradesh in 1984, for imparting technical education.
-The institute is fully financed by Uttar Pradesh Government and is being administered by the Executive Committee of Dr. A.P.J.
+The institute is fully financed by Uttar Pradesh Government and is being administered by the executive committee of Dr. A.P.J.
 Abdul Kalam Technical University.

 The institute is fully residential.
-The institute was formerly affiliated (1984-2000) to the University of Lucknow and from 2000 to 2012 to Uttar Pradesh Technical University.
-The institute had been a constituent college of Gautam Buddh Technical University(2010-2012).
+The institute was formerly affiliated (1984–2000) to the University of Lucknow and from 2000 to 2012 to Uttar Pradesh Technical University.
+The institute had been a constituent college of Gautam Buddh Technical University(2010–2012).
 Currently it is under Dr. A.P.J.
 Abdul Kalam Technical University(2015–present).
 It is an autonomous Institute, recognized by AICTE and is NBA accredited.

-IET Lucknow, started in November 1984, began with the Faculty of Engineering and Technology of Lucknow University.
+IET Lucknow, started on 19 November 1984, began with the Faculty of Engineering and Technology of Lucknow University.
 Initially, it offered a B.Tech. degree in three branches - Computer Science, Electrical and Electronics.
 Within a year, two more branches - Civil and Mechanical - were introduced.
 Apart from this it has included Information Technology and Chemical branches as well.
 It has an MBA, M.TECH. and MCA course as well.

 The campus was constructed by Uttar Pradesh Rajkiya Nirman Nigam Ltd (UPRNN) on a 100 acre plot purchased from the Lucknow Development Authority.
-UPRNN constructed a substation, academic block, eight boys’ hostels, four girls’ hostel and nearly 70 residences.
+UPRNN constructed a substation, academic block, eight boys' hostels, four girls' hostel and nearly 70 residences.
 LDA provided its support for construction of external roads, electric supply, drainage and sewage.

-The founder director, Prof. Suresh Chandra, joined on 26 June 1984 and the teaching faculty joined their posts from 11 October 1984 onwards.
-The director, IET Lucknow, also assumed the office of Dean of Faculty of Engineering and Technology, Lucknow University on 25 April 1985.
+The founder Director, Prof. Suresh Chandra, joined on 26 June 1984 and the teaching faculty joined their posts from 11 October 1984 onwards.
+The Director, IET Lucknow, also assumed the office of Dean of Faculty of Engineering and Technology, Lucknow University on 25 April 1985.

 Hostel and accommodation

-There are eight Boy's and four Girl's Hostels, accommodating around 2500 students.
+There are eight Boys' and four Girls' Hostels, accommodating around 2500 students.
 All the hostels are located within the institute campus.
 Each hostel has its own mess, managed by student representatives.
 Hostels are provided with Television, Water-Purifier, Water-Cooler, Geyser, and facilities for Indoor Games.
 Various hostels are Vishveshwaraiya Bhawan-A, Vishveshwaraiya Bhawan-B, Raman Bhawan-A, Raman Bhawan-B, Bhabha Hostel, Aryabhatt Hostel, Ramanujam Hostel, Ram Manohar Lohia Hostel, Gargi Bhavan (Girl's ' Hostel) Apala Hostel (Girl's Hostel) and Sarojni Bhawan (Girl's Hostel).
-A newly constructed ‘Maitraiyee Hostel is ready for the allotment to the girl-students.
+A newly constructed 'Maitraiyee Hostel is ready for the allotment to the girl-students.